abhnvkmr/gatsby-blog-contentful-ts/README.md

     *Note: You'll also see a second link: `http://localhost:8000___graphql`.
 This is a tool you can use to experiment with querying your data.
 Learn more about using this tool in the [Gatsby tutorial](https://next.gatsbyjs.org/tutorial/part-five/#introducing-graphiql).*

-    Open the the `my-default-starter` directory in your code editor of choice and edit `src/pages/index.js`.
+    Open the the `my-gatsby-site` directory in your code editor of choice and edit `src/pages/index.tsx`.
 Save your changes and the browser will update in real time!

 ## 🧐 What's inside?